Skip to main content

 Can I use frozen fries with beef tallow?

-Yes, frying store-bought frozen fries in beef tallow is a legitimate shortcut that still delivers a significant flavor and texture improvement over cooking them in vegetable oil.
+Yes.
+Frying store-bought frozen fries in beef tallow still delivers a significant flavor improvement over vegetable oil.
 The tallow imparts its characteristic savory depth regardless of whether the potato was fresh-cut or frozen.

 Can I make beef tallow fries in an air fryer?